-The bill of revision is, in all cases, submitted preliminarily to the evaluation of the National Assembly, after the opinion of the Chamber of Representatives.
+The bill of revision is, in all cases, submitted preliminarily to the evaluation of the National Assembly.

 The bill of the text is then submitted to referendum.
 It is considered to have been adopted when it has obtained a majority of the suffrage expressed.